patrickkunka/mixitup/docs/mixitup.Config.md

 A group of properties defining the output and structure of classnames programmatically added to controls and containers to reflect the state of the mixer.

+Most commonly, classnames are added to control buttons by MixItUp to indicate that the control is active so that it can be styled accordingly - `'mixitup-control-active'` by default.

-Using a "BEM" like structure, each classname is broken into the three parts by default: a block namespace ("mixitup"), an element name (e.g. "control"), and an optional modifier name (e.g. "active") reflecting the state of the element.
+Using a "BEM" like structure, each classname is broken into the three parts: a block namespace (`'mixitup'`), an element name (e.g. `'control'`), and an optional modifier name (e.g. `'active'`) reflecting the state of the element.

 By default, each part of the classname is concatenated together using single hyphens as delineators, but this can be easily customised to match the naming convention and style of